gl-inet/docs3.x/docs/app/captive_portal.md

 Open a web browser (we recommend Chrome) and to access router Web Admin Panel(default url is <a href="http://192.168.8.1" target="_blank">http://192.168.8.1</a>).

+The Captive Portal is only worked on Guess Wi-Fi.
+Please enable your guess WiFi.

 At the left sidebar, APPLICATIONS -> Portal, follow the steps below to enable Captive Portal.

 ![turn on captive portal](https://static.gl-inet.com/docs/en/3/app/captive_portal/turn-on-captive-portal.png)

-1) Turn on one-click Internet access
+1) Turn on captive portal.

-2) Choose the network that you want to use Portal.
-LAN is for LAN clients, include wired clients.
-Guest is for Guest clients which access by Guest Wi-Fi.

-3) Set free internet time.
+2) Set free internet time.

-4) Certification URL is the default page that clients will force redirect to when they are connected, e.g. `https://www.gl-inet.com`
+3) Certification URL is the default page that clients will force redirect to when they are connected, e.g. `https://www.gl-inet.com`

-5) Apply the configuration.
+4) Apply the configuration.

-For wired desktop client, please use browser to access a http(not https) website, e.g. `http://neverssl.com` or `http://apple.com/?` , then you will see the portal.
+For desktop client, please use browser to access a http(not https) website, e.g. `http://neverssl.com` or `http://apple.com/?` , then you will see the portal.

 Below is the Portal on iPhone, click the "GET CONNECTED" button to access the internet.
 On Android and desktop platform, it's a similar interface.